Animating Toronto Streets

-Toronto Arts Council has partnered with the City of Toronto on a multidisciplinary pilot program that will fund public art projects that take place in the public right of way during Nuit Blanche Toronto 2019.
+Toronto Arts Council has partnered with the City of Toronto on a multidisciplinary program that will fund public art projects that take place in the public right of way during Nuit Blanche Toronto 2020 and Year of Public Art 2021.

 VALUE OF GRANT